Was Rex Heuermann's wife sleeping next to the Long Island serial killer?

 "Their life going forward is always gonna be the wife or the children of suspected serial killer," said Bob Macedonio, Ellerup's attorney.

 Macedonio, as well as co-workers of the suspect and the victims' families and friends, spoke to "48 Hours" correspondent Erin Moriarty, who has reported on the case since the beginning.
-Her latest report, "The Gilgo Beach Serial Killings," airs Saturday, Sept.
-16, at 9/8c on CBS and will stream on Paramount+.
+Her latest report, "The Gilgo Beach Serial Killings," streaming now on Paramount+.

 Macedonio began representing Ellerup shortly after Heuermann's arrest, when she filed for divorce.
 He says Ellerup was as stunned as anyone by the accusations against her estranged husband.